Quick Fix: 3 Easy Tips to Find and Reset Fuel Cut Off Switch on Any Car

 Well, not exactly.

 From my experience, the main problem is not how to reset fuel pump shut off switch, but how to find a hidden fuel pump shut off switch location.

 That is why I have decided to share my experience and write this article.

-So read carefully, and today you're going to learn how to find and reset fuel shut off switch on Ford, Peugeot, VW golf, Citroen, Vauxhall, Subaru, Renault, Dacia, Mazda, and many other cars that have electric fuel pump.
+I will also explain how to find and reset fuel shut off switch on GMC, Ford, Peugeot, VW golf, Citroen, Vauxhall, Subaru, Renault, Dacia, Mazda, and many other cars that have electric fuel pump.

 In this guide, you'll learn:

-To start with, I'm going to explain what is "fuel pump emergency shut off switch."
+To start with, I'm going to explain what is the "fuel pump emergency shut off switch."

 What is Fuel Pump Emergency Cut Off Switch?

-This device is analog to an electric circuit breaker, but only for fuel, not electricity.
+This device is analog to an electric fuse, but for fuel, not electricity.

-Many vehicles come with a fuel pump shut off switches.
-The inertia switch is a security measure implemented by car manufacturers to shut off the fuel supply in case of a car crash or accident where a vehicle comes to a sudden stop instantly.
+Many vehicles come with fuel pump shut off switches.
+The inertia switch is a security measure implemented by car manufacturers to shut off the fuel supply in case of a car crash or accident where a vehicle comes to a sudden stop.

 How to Reset Fuel Pump Shut Off Switch

-Similar to an electrical circuit breaker in your home, you can reset it by pushing the button or pulling the leverage down.
+Like an electrical circuit breaker in your home, you can reset it by pushing the button or pulling the lever down.

 All modern fuel injection cars are equipped with an inertial fuel cut off switch that shuts off the power supply for the fuel pump if the vehicle is in a collision.
-This prevents fuel from being pumped in case of the fuel line damage during an accident.
+Thus, it prevents fuel from being pumped in case of fuel line damage during an accident.

-To start the engine after a car accident, you need to find fuel cut off switch location (car inertia switch) and reset it
+To start the engine after a car accident, you need to find the fuel cut off switch location (car inertia switch) and reset it.

-After some research on possible inertia switch location, I narrowed down the choice of potential places.
-One of those places was somewhere behind the drawer/glove compartment on the passenger side (which is the right side of the vehicle on US/EU cars and left hand on UK/AUS cars).
+After some research on possible inertia switch locations, I narrowed down the number of potential locations.
+One of those places was behind the drawer/glove compartment on the passenger side (the right side of the vehicle on US/EU cars and the left hand on UK/AUS cars).

 Steps to Locate and Reset Fuel Cut Off Switch on Ford Fiesta (For Other Cars Keep Reading)